GFENGG/featurealign/README.md

 | Ours† w/ Wms1 | yes | No | ResXt101-64x4d | 48.5 |
 | Ours† w/ Wms2 | yes | No | ResXt101-64x4d | 49.3 |

+The results are evaluated on the COCO test-dev, which can also be found in the paper.

 ## Acknowledgement